 Can sushi or other types of raw fish be harmful?
 Is it safe for dogs?
 We’ll take a look at these questions and tell you why raw fish, even sushi, could be dangerous for your dog.

 Raw fish can be safe for your dog—dogs and humans have been eating raw fish for thousands of years.
-And uncooked fish also has some health benefits for dogs.
+Furthermore, uncooked fish also has some health benefits for dogs.

 Sushi and other types of raw fish are a great source of Omega-3 fatty acid, which helps support a dog’s skin and coat.
 Omega-3s also have anti-inflammatory properties, making this a healthy supplement to help your fur baby if he has autoimmune disease, allergies, and more.

 So, yes, your fur baby can have a little bit of sushi now and then.
+By keeping a keen eye on the ingredients, feeding sushi to your pet dog should be relatively harmless.
 But it’s important to know the possible risks that come with sushi and the symptoms to watch out for in case your canine companion becomes sick.

 Raw Fish & Health Issues in Dogs